 Creativity is an individual’s commitment to self-expression.

 BE COURAGEOUSLY CREATIVE: Research demonstrates that creative expression, or creative play, can actually help us be happier and healthier.
-Have you made a commitment to your creativity in 2015?
-Consider joining me for some creative play, register for The Art Detox today.
+Have you made a commitment to your creativity?
+Consider joining me for some creative play.